 How much does a pesticide applicator bond cost in Tennessee?

-Simply click Buy Now to purchase your bond online in minutes using our secure bond checkout.
+Simply click Buy Now to purchase your $10,000 bond online in minutes using our secure bond checkout.
+The $50,000 bond requirement requires additional documentation, but the price is set at $500 and can be issued same day.
 Get started on your pesticide applicator license by getting bonded today!

 |Bond Type||Bond Amount||Cost|

 |$10,000 Pesticide Applicator Bond License: AGE, APC, FPC, FUS, HRI, HLT, PCC, PHMC, WEC, WPC, SPC||$10,000||$100|

 |$50,000 Pesticide Applicator Bond License: BDC, FUM, GRC, WDO||$50,000||$500||GET A QUOTE|

 The Tennessee Department of Agriculture requires each licensed commercial pesticide applicator to post a Tennessee pesticide applicator bond.

 New commercial pest control operators who have structural licenses (bird control, fumigation, general pest and rodent control or wood destroying organisms licenses) are required to have a $50,000 bond for the first three years of business.
 During the fourth year of business, the required bond amount will decrease to $10,000 per year.
 All other license categories are required to purchase a $10,000 bond.

 Tennessee pesticide applicator surety bonds ensure that the principal (commercial pesticide applicator) complies with all of the rules and regulations found in the Tennessee Application of Pesticides Act of 1978, including faithfully adhering to all written contracts, not using pesticides other than as instructed on its label, and only allowing licensed operators to supervise branch offices.